 This course is a social and cultural history of Italy through its most representative films.
 Movies have been a powerful tool for exploring and critiquing customs, ideologies, language, gender roles, and social problems in this beautiful land full of contradictions.
 Our main areas of focus include fascism, World War II, the Italian "economic miracle," the Southern question, 1970s political terrorism, commercial television, the Second Italian Republic, the Mafia, and the contemporary phenomenon of immigration.
-These themes and questions are examined through the major works of key directors and the most important genres, analyzing the intellectual, historical, cultural, and literary background that informs each work.
+These themes and questions are examined through the major works of key directors and the most important genres, analyzing the intellectual, historical, cultural, and literary background that informs each alienation, the crisis and decadence of the middle class, and a generally ironic view of Italian society.
+Films are discussed in work.
 Students look at both popular and avant-garde films, as both categories can tell us much about the Italian society from which they arose.